anaptoro/mvp_frontend_final/README.md

+# Contextual background

+In Brazil, every infrastructure project with medium/high environmental impact must have an environmental license.
+In order to do that, one of the steps is to estimate the trade-off needed depending on the impact caused.
+The math for doing that is relatively straightforward, however, each municipality has its owns rules of trade-off, and there is not a unified platform where the consultants can check the value per type of intervention, and per location.
+Usually this is a very manual process, where consultants need to visit governmental websites and go through multiple PDFs.
+Thus, the main motivation of this project is to create an unique platform where the consultants can go and get the trade-off values per type and location of intervention.

 # Environmental Trade-off Calculator – Frontend

 This repository contains only the web interface for the *Environmental Trade-off Calculator*, which communicates with a separate Flask API (backend) to estimate environmental compensation for isolated trees, forest patches, PPA areas, and to query species conservation status.